The Best Chocolate Tart

 Allow to cool slightly before adding the egg and whisking to combine.

-Pour into the baked tart base and tap gently to remove any air bubbles.
+Pour into the pre-baked tart base and tap gently to remove any air bubbles.

 Bake for 18-20 minutes until just set (it shouldn't wobble when shaken).